 This project involves promotion and education for cycling in the Newcastle local government area in accordance with Section 5 of the Newcastle Cycling Strategy and Action Plan (2012).

-Cycle skills classes were conducted and continue to be scheduled; the second edition of the Newcastle cycleways guide and map has been printed and distributed; and work on a cycling benefits campaign undertaken.
-A cycle safety campaign will be implemented in 2018/19.
+Cycle skills classes were conducted and continue to be scheduled; the second edition of the Newcastle cycleways guide and map has been printed and distributed; work on a cycling benefits campaign undertaken and a cycle safety campaign is being implemented in 2018/19.

 Cycleways investigation and development

 This project is to undertake feasibility and planning investigations for cycleways projects for future delivery.

-Feasibility studies initiated in 2016/17 near completion.
+Feasibility studies initiated in 2016/17 are near completion.
 Studies scheduled for 2017/18 have not commenced.

 This project involves the design and installation of directional (wayfinding), destination and educational signposting on both on-road and off-road cycle routes throughout Newcastle LGA.